johanneswiesel/Stats-for-superhedging/README.md

 ## Running the programs

-* Each folder corresponds to one estimator in the paper.
+* Each script contains the implementation of one estimator
-* The default parameters of the programs are as used for the paper.
-At the bottom of each file, parameter values can be adjusted.
+* The folders contain the code for the plots in the paper

 ## License